 - Breakfast on the second day in Aguas Calientes

-- Round trip bus ticket from Aguas Calientes to Machu Picchu
+- One Way Bus ticket from Aguas Calientes to Machu Picchu

 - Machu Picchu entrance fee